 Cooperative Education: Employer Information

-Below you will find some frequently asked questions about the Cooperative Education Program at Seminole State College.
+Below you will find frequently asked questions about the Cooperative Education Program at Seminole State College.

 What is cooperative education (co-op)?